NodeRedis/node-redis-parser/README.md

     lib.returnError(err);
   },
   returnBuffers: true, // All strings are returned as Buffer e.g. <Buffer 48 65 6c 6c 6f>
-  bigInt: true // All numbers are returned as BigInt });
+  bigInt: true // All integers are returned as BigInt });

 // The streamHandler as above